that404nerd/dotfiles/README.md

 ## That404Nerd's dotfiles
 Configs of neovim, fish, zsh, bash and alacritty

-Some of the scripts like in `(.local/bin)` are not mine and a README.md file is added in that directory, so please check that out!
-Make sure to follow this playlist for more info (Eric Murphy) - https://youtube.com/playlist?list=PLnur5_dvCveFGV8tKbH9sdqOSBUlFNQrR

 ## To Install: (GNU Stow)
 Before you clone the repo make sure you have the following packages installed on your system:
 - neovim